Exhibition celebrates artistic side of colourful Celeste

 But her passion for art continues to inspire her community.

-Dr Lawson’s husband, Christopher, said the exhibition features the works of many subjects that surrounded her life.
+Prof Lawson’s husband, Christopher, said the exhibition features the works of many subjects that surrounded her life.

 “Celeste painted, knitted, sewed quilts, made ceramics and took photographs.
 She had many images printed to fabric and was best known for her pineapple designs, paying homage to the Capricorn Coast where she lived,” Mr Lawson said.

-“Celeste had pink hair and a colourful personality, hence the title You Colour My World.
+“Celeste had pink hair and a colourful personality, hence the exhibition title You Colour My World.
 Over the decades she taught hundreds of uni students and anyone that knew her would say she was an inspiring woman who really did colour their world.”

 In her early career, she worked with teenagers and young people, and carried the Olympic Torch ahead of the 2000 Sydney Olympic Games, and the Queen’s Baton for the 2006 Melbourne Commonwealth Games Queen’s Baton Relay.